Magnetic monopole relaxation effects in spin ice Dy$_2$Ti$_2$O$_7$: Conclusion

 \section{Conclusion}

-Many recent experimental and theoretical studies have aimed to recover of the "lost" Pauling entropy, and to find signs of the associated peak in the specific heat originating in a low-temperature phase transition at about 0.1 K. Using a variety of sample sizes from tiny single crystals and small pressed powder samples to much larger single crystals and powder samples we carefully looked for signs of an ordering transition in the 0.1-0.2 K temperature range, but failed to see any signs in the frequency range accessible with our experimental setup.
-Whether this is due to a timescale that is too long, or some other physical effects, possibly of quantum mechanical origin, that preempt such a transition could not be determined in this study.

-On the other hand, we have found that modulation calorimetry in the frequency range 0.1-200 Hz is a very suitable experimental probe for studying thermal relaxation effects in the classical spin ice compounds DTO and HTO.
-Within this frequency range the spin ice peak centered around 1 K changes from almost fully developed (0.1 Hz) to a pure phonon contribution (200 Hz).
-We expect that modulation calorimetry will become a standard tool for investigating low-temperature slow dynamics in a wide range of highly frustrated magnetic compounds.
+Many recent experimental studies have aimed to recover the \textit{lost} Pauling entropy and to find signs of the associated predicted peak \cite{Melko01} in the specific heat originating in a low-temperature phase transition at about 0.2\,K. We have investigated the low-temperature specific heat in \DTO.
+We find that ac calorimetry in the frequency range of 0.01-500 Hz is an experimental probe suitable for studying thermal relaxation effects in classical spin ice compounds such as DTO.
+Within this frequency range the spin ice specific heat peak, centered around 1\,K, changes from almost fully developed below 0.1 Hz to a pure phonon contribution above 200 Hz.

-\acknowledgements The simulations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at the Center for High Performance Computing (PDC) at the Royal Institute of Technology (KTH).
-The project was supported by Nordforsk through the program NNSP (Project No. 82248) and by the Danish Agency for Research and Innovation through DANSCATT.